IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

        ```
        OR protoPayload.request.query:"DataGrip" OR protoPayload.request.query:"DBeaver"
        ```
-**Note**: the purpose of this exclusion filter is to filter out system and admin logs that are the result of internal packets in Google Cloud.
+**Note**: The purpose of this exclusion filter is to filter out system and admin logs that are the result of internal packets in Google Cloud.
 ### Supported audit messages types
 * data_access - `INFO`, `DEFAULT`
 * mysql.err